-- Are you healthy enough where you can perform basic exercise, like climbing a flight of stairs or walking a mile or two (2300-5000 steps) wouldn’t really cause that much fatigue?
+- Are you healthy enough where you can perform basic exercise? (i.e. climbing a flight of stairs or walking a mile or two, 2300-5000 steps, without fatigue)

-If you’re answering ‘yes’ to these questions, then perhaps you’ve already found your ideal body weight and should just do your best to maintain it.
-If you’re answering ‘no’ or just want a number to help you determine a finish-line to your diet, then perhaps you need to gain weight or lose weight accordingly and that is where this next advice can help.
+If you’re answering ‘yes’ to these questions, then perhaps you’ve already found your ideal body weight.
+Great going!
+Now just do your best to maintain it.
+If you’re answering ‘no’ or just want a certain number to help you determine a finish-line to your diet, then perhaps you need a more objective approach.

 The Scientific Approach